109 University Square

 Print a hard copy of the Student Transcript Request.
 Use this form to request your high school transcripts.

 A Personal Statement assists the Admissions Committee in evaluating your eligibility for Admission beyond test scores and high school record.
 Submitting a statement is optional, yet recommended; and is required for LECOM 4+4 Medical Program applicants.
-Applicants applying on-line should submit their statement to the Admissions Office via regular mail.
+Applicants applying online should submit their statement via

 Personal Statements should be a typed, one-page response to one of the following topics: 1.
 How have you applied a classroom lesson to your daily life? or 2.
 Ask and answer one question that you wish we had asked.

-If transferring, you'll need to print and submit a hard copy of the transfer applicant evaluation form for every school you attended.
+If transferring, you'll need to print and submit a hard copy of the Transfer Recommendation Form form for every school you attended.

 So, you’re interested in Gannon?
 Great!
 Here’s what you will need to apply as an incoming freshman: